egrommet/Computational-Journalism-Publishers-Workbench/VirtualHosting/README.md

 	```
 	./install-virtual-hosting.bash
 	```
-1. On Linux Mint 14, you will be asked to add users to the 'libvirtd' group.
+1. On Ubuntu, you may be asked to add users to the 'libvirtd' group.
 This doesn't happen on Fedora 18.
 1. [Open an issue on Github](https://github.com/znmeb/Computational-Journalism-Publishers-Workbench/issues/new) if you have any questions or problems.